We who officially value freedom of speech above life itself seem to have nothing to talk about but the weather. — Barbara Ehrenreich

 (a) First of all, communications are technically better and cheaper now than ever and the info re WMD and Al Qaeda etc was widely available.
 So, no, sorry, I do not blame the media per se for that problem.
 That is the fault of something besides the media.
 And I think there is a reason for voter apathy in the USA, and it has a lot to do with lack of competitiveness and lack of debate.
 (Proof: Compare other countries, QED.)
 That in turn is caused by the voting system which is less democratic in the USA than almost anyplace.

 (b) But I do blame the media for not covering important issues and points of view basically at all.
 For example, oil is going to reach production peak in 2010-2020 causing a worldwide economic crisis.
-(See also Simmons' book.)
+(See also Simmons' book.
+Later note: this conclusion has been delayed by the advent of "fracking" technology.)
 The world is massively overpopulated and subsisting on nonrenewable fuel and water.
 Antibiotics are put by the ton into animal feeds risking a massive drug resistant plague.
 Range voting is an extremely important issue again not covered by the media at all.
 All of these issues are so important they literally could cause something close to the end of the world.
 They get almost zero media coverage.
 For another example, the whole reason why the WTO is a bad idea and is not working well, is basically not discussed in the mainstream media, although you can find out more by reading Palast's book.

 OK.
 Now there is a reason for (b), and it is in large part again due to forces external to the media – specifically, the media covers what is "news", which means "what the main political decision makers are doing" – and they are not working on these issues.
 And then the lack of media coverage causes them to continue not working on them, which reinforces the vicious cycle.